tagnja/LearningNotes/cs-foundations/network/_note-network.md

 #### DNS - The Internet's Directory Service

+##### Services of Provided by DNS

+Domain name system (DNS) provide services.

+- Translate hostname to IP addresses.
+- Host aliasing.
+- Mail server aliasing.
+- Load distribution.

+##### Overview of How DNS Works

+A Distributed, Hierarchical Database

+- Root DNS servers
+- Top-level domain DNS servers.
+For example (com DNS servers)
+- Authoritative DNS servers.
+For example (facebook.com DNS servers)

+DNS Caching.
+Local DNS server.

+##### DNS Records and Messages

+(Name, Value, Type, TTL)

+- Type=A, a hostname to IP address mapping.
+For example (relay1.bar.foo.com, 145.37.93.126, A)
+- Type=NS, route DNS queries further.
+For example (foo.com, dns.foo.com, NS)
+- Type=CNAME, a canonical hostname for the alias hostname.
+For example (foo.com, relay1.bar.foo.com, CNAME)
+- Type=MX, the canonical name of a mail server.
+For example (foo.com, mail.bar.foo.com, MX)

+DNS Message

 #### Peer-to-peer Applications

+Bit Torrent Protocol

+- Request those rarest chunks first.
+- Feeding bits at the highest rate.

 #### Video Streaming and Content Distribution Networks

+##### DASH

+Dynamic Adaptive Streaming over HTTP (DASH).
+A new type of HTTP-based streaming.
+It allows the client to freely switch among different quality levels.

+##### Content Distribution Networks (CDN)

+A CDN manages servers in multiple geographically distributed locations, stores copies of the Web content in its servers, and attempts to direct each user request to a CDN location that provide the best user experience.

+CDN take advantage of DNS to intercept and redirect requests.

 #### Socket Programming: Creating Network Applications